uprev-mrt/mrt-tutorial/README.md

 >```

 Now we have a basic driver with access to all of the register/fields in the device.
-If the temerature and humidity values could be read directly, wed be done..
+If the temperature and humidity values could be read directly, wed be done..
 But they cant.
 So we just need to add the logic.

 >This particular device has a pretty convoluted calibration table that has to be read to get conversion constants.
 You can ignore the logic involved, the take away is that there are code blocks in the driver that will **not** be overwritten if you regenerate the driver.
 It also shows use of the devices macros for reading fields/registers